tcalmant/ipopo/CONTRIBUTING.md

 ### Formatting

-- Rule of thumb: use [black](https://pypi.org/project/black/) to format your files
+- Rule of thumb: use [ruff](https://docs.astral.sh/ruff/) to format your files, with `ruff format`.
+It is configured in `pyproject.toml`, so it doesn't need any argument.
 - Avoid inline comments; use 2 spaces when using them (mainly for type hinting)
 - Break long lines after **110** characters.
 Exception for URLs.
 - Delete trailing whitespace.